He really didn’t look like an angel.

 The deep cuts in his skin nearly took my breath away.
 It took me a second of two, but the proximity of each cut and the regular pattern of the gashes on his forearms left no question as to how they had gotten there.
 He was definitely a cutter, a self-mutilator.
 I’ve never known anyone with this problem–not that I was aware of anyhow.
-That said, I do know that this behavior comes from a low self image, and the depression that accompanies thoughts of incompetence.
+That said, I do know that this type of behavior comes from a low self image, and the depression that accompanies thoughts of incompetence.
 It was already evident that he had just such problems.

 He had forgotten an item, so we found it and I helped him make another choice.
 A third time, the words were spoken, “I trust you completely, you know.”